smbct/smbct.github.io/series/x86_64_assembly/pt8.markdown

     jne .L_for_temp_x
 {% endhighlight %}

-The result should be similar to the followinf screen capture (upper left part of the screen).
+The result should be similar to the following screen capture (upper left part of the screen).

 ![the resulting rectangle](/assets/assembly_series/rectangle_sfml.png)
 <div class="custom_caption" markdown="1">